fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 $ k get svc
 {% endhighlight %}

-<p>For practices purpose, lets add readiness and liveness attributes to the pods.</p>
+<p>For practices purpose, lets add <a href="https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/">readiness and liveness</a> attributes to the pods.
+The liveness probes is used to decide when restart a container, and the readiness is used to identify when a container is ready to start accepting traffic.</p>

 {% highlight ruby %}
 // readinessProbe + livenessProbe: add the atts inside container
 $ vi test-dep.yaml
 readinessProbe:
   httpGet:
-    path: /ready
+    path: /healthcheck
     port: 8080
 livenessProbe:
   exec: